seanox/devwex-test/README.md

 # Changes (Change Log)
-## 5.1.0 20180505 (summary of the current version)
+## 5.2.0 20190502 (summary of the current version)
-CR: Project - Updated to Seanox Test API 1.1 (AbstractSuite)
-CR: Test - General enhancement of the tests
+CR: Test: General enhancement of the tests
+CR: Project: Uniform use of ./LICENSE and ./CHANGES
+CR: KeyStore: Change to use PKCS12

 [Read more](https://raw.githubusercontent.com/seanox/devwex/master/CHANGES)